tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_descriptions.md

 <a  class="noCrossRef" href="https://docs.box.com/reference#membership-object" class="noExtIcon"><img src="images/boxapi_3_17.png" alt="Example from Box" /></a>

 For the Membership resource (or "object," as they call it), there are 7 different endpoints or methods you can call.
-The Box API describes the Membership resource and each of the endpoints that let you access the resource.
+The Box API describes the Membership resource and each of the endpoints that lets you access the resource.

 Sometimes the general resource isn't described; instead, it just groups the endpoints.
 The bulk of the description appears in each endpoint.
 For example, in the Eventbrite API, here's the Events resource: